pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 3. A per-year, per-state expansion factor was computed by dividing the total weight of state landings by the total weight of the species sampled for length in the state.
 4. The per-trip expanded numbers were multiplied by the per-state expansion factor and summed to provide the coast-wide length-frequency distributions by year.

 Only randomly collected samples were used.
-The sample sizes associated with the length compositions from the fishing fleets are shown in *_Table X (landings)_* and *_Table X (discards)_*.
+The sample sizes associated with the length compositions from the fishing fleets are shown in Table \ref{tab:lensamp} (landings) and Table \ref{tab:disclensamp} (discards).
 Length samples from the Trawl North fleet in 1980, 1994, and 1995 showed a very different pattern than the surrounding years.
 The effective sample sizes for these years were substantially lower than other years (Neff < 15), so the observed differences are likely due to non-representative sampling.

 Input sample sizes ${N_{input}}$ for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Stewart, pers.com):
 \begin{align*}{N_{input} = N_{trips} + 0.138N_{fish}}\qquad\text{ when }\frac{N_{fish}}{N_{trips}}<44 \\